Free Rhode Island Arrests & Criminal Records: Search Anyone

 Conversely, probation is a court ordered prison sentence that is suspended on provision that the offender abides by prescribed rules and commits no further offenses.

-To illustrate just how many people are on probation and parole, the following image shows the combined total of probationers and parolees in Rhode Island, along with their ethnicities.
+To illustrate just how many people are on probation and parole, the following image shows the combined total of probationers and parolees in Rhode Island, along with their ethnicities:

 An image showing the Rhode Island state map with its total combined population of probationers and parolees and a bar graph placed on the bottom right corner of the image presenting the ethnicities of these probationers and parolees.